ishan0102/ishan.coffee/content/notes/Idea List.md

 - Grammarly + GPT.
 - Teach students things on TikTok by distilling MIT OCW into short form clips for coding and such.
 - Hack viral short form marketing for any product launch.
+- Convert git commit history to a changelog.